WoW: Have we gotten fat and lazy?

 Highest level and conquest in WoW

 In the early weeks, players got the idea that it was somehow possible to conquer enemy capitals.
 Of course, this was complete nonsense, but it was also a good motivation to dare to do more.
 So we regrouped, much better equipped, more experienced and more combative, into even larger groups and met at one of the most popular and now iconic locations in the game: Tarren Mill.
 From there we tried to invade the undercity.
-Of course, word spread quickly among the greenskins, and soon after they were already waiting with sharpened for the Alliance to arrive at the mill.
+Of course, word spread quickly among the greenskins, and soon after they were already waiting with sharpened weapons for the Alliance to arrive at the mill.
 Every now and then, however, they managed to penetrate the sewers, and really large groups even managed to defeat the Banshee Queen.
 Larger groups even ventured as far as Orgrimmar, but very few triumphed in the huge fortress.
 Smaller groups tried to milk the cows in Thunderbluff.
 But since there were hardly any hordeers there, the interest quickly faded.

 Patch 1.4 and 1.5 of